translate/pootle/docs/server/installation.rst

   If you run into trouble while installing the dependencies, it's likely that you're missing some extra packages needed to build those third-party packages.

   For example, `lxml <http://lxml.de/installation.html>`_ needs a C compiler.

+  lxml also require the development packages of libxml2 and libxslt.

 If everything went well, you will now be able to access the ``pootle`` command line tool within your environment.